All Posts

 The answer is almost always longer than anyone wants to hear — not because the technology is immature, but because the gap between a working demo and a production system is fundamentally an operations and governance problem, not an engineering one.

 A successful prototype proves an LLM can perform a task.
-It does not prove the system can do it reliably at scale, within cost constraints, with governance, on unseen data, and with teams that can detect when it’s failing.
+It does not prove the system can do it reliably at scale, within cost constraints, with governance, on unseen data, and with teams that can detect when it is failing.

 That gap is LLMOps — and where most AI investments stall.